Riding the Trend or Protecting Profits | Affirm Holdings Inc. (AFRM)

 AFRM’s Market Performance

-The simple moving average for the period of the last 20 days is 13.04% for AFRM stocks with a simple moving average of 13.04% for the last 200 days.
+The volatility ratio for the week stands at 13.03% while the volatility levels for the past 30 days are set at 11.12% for Affirm Holdings Inc..
+The simple moving average for the period of the last 20 days is 10.48% for AFRM stocks with a simple moving average of 11.26% for the last 200 days.

 Analysts’ Opinion of AFRM